 GDCS was invited by the Jersey City Mayor's Office to participate in a School Vaccination Program where all interested staff members were scheduled for vaccinations.
 At this time, all interested staff members have been fully vaccinated.
 Any staff members who remain unvaccinated must comply with the Executive Order No. 253 signed by the Governor of New Jersey on August 23, 2021.
-The Board has adopted a policy that requires all covered workers to either provide adequate proof that they have been fully vaccinated or submit to weekly COVID-19 testing.
+The Board has adopted a policy that requires all covered workers to either provide adequate proof that they have been fully vaccinated or submit to weekly COVID-19 testing up until when the government ended the COVID-19 emergency.
+This requirement concluded once the government ended the COVID-19 emergency.